adyjs/get-hash-checksum/README.md

 &nbsp;&nbsp;&nbsp;libssl-dev is a library for development with openssl related API.

-&nbsp;&nbsp;&nbsp;build-essential is a package with bunch of building tools, like ggc, ...etc.
+&nbsp;&nbsp;&nbsp;build-essential is a package with bunch of building tools, like gcc, ...etc.